Vasool Raja MBBS: Casting

 Jyothika was initially approached to be the lead actress but her other commitments meant that the team sought and consequently signed on Sneha.
 Prakash Raj asked Saran if he could play the college dean, and was immediately cast.
 Saran initially thought of casting Karunas in the role of Vatti, later played by Prabhu, but later created a new character for Karunas.
 Saran had hoped to sign on director K. Balachander to play Haasan's father, with the veteran director being both Haasan's and Saran's film industry mentor.
 However Balachandar was reluctant to act, and the team then considered K. Viswanath and Girish Karnad for the role, before signing Nagesh.
 Yatin Karyekar and Rohini Hattangadi, who were part of the Hindi original, reprised their roles.
-Dhanush initially agreed to play the cancer patient but opted out citing a busy schedule, and was replaced by Jayasurya.
+Dhanush initially agreed to play the cancer patient but opted out citing a busy schedule, and was replaced by Malayalam actor Jayasurya, which also marked the latter's second Tamil film after En Mana Vaanil (2002).
 Crazy Mohan, besides writing the dialogues, also played a college professor.